 Voting on executive compensation is an important and powerful fiduciary duty for pension and mutual funds.
-Our annual report on The 100 Most Overpaid CEOs has shown that some funds simply rubberstamp pay packages, but those who engage make a real difference.
+Our annual report on The 100 Most Overpaid CEOs has shown that some funds simply rubberstamp pay packages, but those who take voting responsibility seriously make a real difference.

 Engagement has increased dramatically since advisory votes were required in 2011.
 In proxy statement after proxy statement this spring I read about outreach to shareholders.
 Again and again I saw two-column charts: “What we heard” “How we responded.”
 When season died down I looked at dozens of proxies.
 Some of those responses were rather paltry – more on those in an upcoming blog – but many were of substance.
 In my last post I wrote about companies where CEO compensation fell by 20% or more in one year.
 Today I’m looking at actions taken in response to low levels of support.

 First, an overview.
 Of the companies I looked at 45 made changes to their performance share programs, either expanding them or adjusting them in some way.
 The trend away from options and time based restricted shares continues.
 Twenty-two companies set caps and/or reduced the maximum and target of future bonus awards.
 This means that there should be fewer astonishing upside surprises.
 The removal or decrease of discretion was a theme that shareholders raised and companies responded to as well.
 I tracked at least 13 companies that explicitly lowered the ability to use discretion in granting awards.

 Here are some other examples of large companies that made significant changes.